Sommarøy Bridge

 Sommarøy Bridge (Sommarøybrua) is a cantilever bridge connecting the islands of Kvaløya and Sommarøy in the Hillesøy area of Tromsø Municipality in Troms county, Norway.
 The prestressed concrete bridge is 522 m long and the longest span on the bridge is 120 m.

-Sommarøy Bridge has traffic lights to prevent accidents on the narrow bridge, although it has been reported that the traffic lights malfunction in windy weather.
+Sommarøy Bridge has traffic lights to prevent accidents on the narrow bridge, although it was reported, in 2004, that the traffic lights malfunction in windy weather.